-Companies are using more contingent workers, and becoming adept at balancing their talent needs with the use of contingent workers.
-Many of them are using vendor management systems and outsourcing their contingent workforce programs to Managed Services Providers (MSPs) to achieve greater operational efficiency and control.
+More and more companies are using contingent workforce programs and becoming adept at balancing their workforce needs through their contingent workers.
+In this process, many of them achieve greater efficiency and operational control, by adopting Vendor Management Systems and by outsourcing their contingent workforce programs to Managed Service Providers (MSPs)

 The million (or multi-million) dollar question being asked here is, should you employ program coordinators to run the program internally instead of outsourcing the job to an MSP?
 The answer depends on your expectations and priorities.
 If you simply need assistance in administering the process, processing requirements and automating workflows, you may be better off getting it done in-house.
 You may also choose the in-house approach if you want to minimize the dominance of a single supplier.

 When does it make more sense to choose a third party to manage your program?
 If contingent workers are viewed as an increasingly strategic component of your overall workforce, you should consider the value that an MSP can bring.
 An MSP is dedicated to provide customized services to clients to manage their talent supply chain, bringing strategic insights and innovative risk mitigation measures..
 Their access to a network of staffing vendors would give them wider options to negotiate better rates.
 They provide expert consulting on temporary labor legislation, labor market conditions affecting supply and demand, and technological advancements in the VMS space.
 Managing the program in house would require the development of such capabilities which transcend mere administrative oversight.